Cell (biology): Bacteria

 Bacteria are enclosed in a cell envelope, that protects the interior from the exterior.
-It generally consists of a plasma membrane covered by a cell wall which, for some bacteria, is covered by a third gelatinous layer called a bacterial capsule.
+It generally consists of a plasma membrane covered by a cell wall which, for some bacteria, is covered by a third layer, a gelatinous bacterial capsule.
 The capsule may be polysaccharide as in pneumococci, meningococci or polypeptide as Bacillus anthracis or hyaluronic acid as in streptococci.
 Mycoplasma only possess the cell membrane.
 The cell envelope gives rigidity to the cell and separates the interior of the cell from its environment, serving as a protective mechanical and chemical filter.
 The cell wall consists of peptidoglycan and acts as an additional barrier against exterior forces.
 The cell wall acts to protect the cell mechanically and chemically from its environment, and is an additional layer of protection to the cell membrane.
 It also prevents the cell from expanding and bursting (cytolysis) from osmotic pressure due to a hypotonic environment.

 The DNA of a bacterium typically consists of a single circular chromosome that is in direct contact with the cytoplasm in a region called the nucleoid.
 Some bacteria contain multiple circular or even linear chromosomes.
 The cytoplasm also contains ribosomes and various inclusions where transcription takes place alongside translation.
 Extrachromosomal DNA as plasmids, are usually circular and encode additional genes, such as those of antibiotic resistance.
 Linear bacterial plasmids have been identified in several species of spirochete bacteria, including species of Borrelia which causes Lyme disease.
 The prokaryotic cytoskeleton in bacteria is involved in the maintenance of cell shape, polarity and cytokinesis.

-Compartmentalization is a feature of eukaryotic cells but some species of bacteria, have protein-based organelle-like microcompartments such as gas vesicles, and carboxysomes, and encapsulin nanocompartments.
+Compartmentalization is a key feature of eukaryotic cells but some species of bacteria, have protein-based organelle-like microcompartments such as gas vesicles, and carboxysomes, and encapsulin nanocompartments.
 Certain membrane-bound prokaryotic organelles have also been discovered.
 They include the magnetosome of magnetotactic bacteria, and the anammoxosome of anammox bacteria.

 Cell-surface appendages can include flagella, and pili, protein structures that facilitate movement and communication between cells.
 The flagellum stretches from the cytoplasm through the cell membrane and extrudes through the cell wall.
 Fimbriae are short attachment pili, the other type of pilus is the longer conjugative type.
 Fimbriae are formed of an antigenic protein called pilin, and are responsible for the attachment of bacteria to specific receptors on host cells.